OWASP/www-project-developer-guide/draft/05-requirements/04-security-rat.md

 #### How to use it

+The OWASP Spotlight series provides an overview of how to use this tool: 'Project 5 - [OWASP SecurityRAT][spotlight05]'.

 To Do: give a brief outline of how Security RAT can provide value for the development teams.
 Do not repeat the project documentation itself; ideally provide a primer and a pointer to the documentation.